 In regards to couple or family therapy, as a counsellor who has trained in the US, apart from Japanese clients, Yuka specialises in offering psychotherapy sessions for international couples or families as well. (eg. a Japanese client with a Singaporean partner)

-The programme is normally used to treat clients with stress, depression, anxiety or any repetitive thoughts or emotions and lasts up to 8 weeks.
+The programme is normally used to manage clients with stress, depression, anxiety or any repetitive thoughts or emotions and lasts up to 8 weeks.
 Most of the practice is done outside of class as the clients are recommended to self-direct the concepts that the therapist suggests to them and incorporate the mindfulness activities into their everyday lifestyle.

 Yuka Aiga Tay, Japanese Speaking Counsellor, Marriage and Family Therapist in Singapore